SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/readme.md

 2. in a linux shell, enter:
    ./convertBranded_FoodsToJson.sh

-This will output several new files, "branded_food_xx.json", which contain 15,000 products each in the following format:
+This will output several new files, "branded_food_xxxx.json", each of which contain 500 products in the following format:
 products: [
    {
       "id": "<14 digit gtin>",